kontist/.github/profile/README.md

 ### Developer Portal

-Discover all the services, like GraphQL API and Playground, in our [Developer Portal](https://kontist.dev) so that you can build or integrate your application with Kontist.
+Discover all the services, like GraphQL API and Playground, in our [Developer Portal](https://kontist.dev), so that you can build or integrate your application with Kontist.

 ### SDK
 We provide a JavaScript SDK for connecting to Kontist using OAuth2 and GraphQL.
 Please see https://kontist.dev/sdk for details.

+### Jobs
+And we are looking for fellow engineers!
+See our [open positions](https://kontist.com/careers/).